Skip to main content

 And to be fair, there’s a hidden blessing in every cancellation.
 For one, I got to celebrate my birthday with my whole family at home.
 On a long weekend, no less.
 Also, let’s not forget the most practical blessing: I didn’t book anything yet.
 The resort I had my eyes on was expensive enough to make my savings account cry in advance.
 So hey, silver lining: we saved money.
 A lot.

-Me in Karimun Jawa 12 years ago |
+Me in Karimun Jawa 12 years ago

 This afternoon, after a heavy downpour, my older sister arrived with her teenage son.
 Together with my youngest, they volunteered to buy fruits in the nearest mall for tomorrow’s gathering.
 My mom, as usual, declared the kitchen her kingdom.
 She’s still cooking nonstop for today and tomorrow, as if Gordon Ramsay might show up for a surprise inspection.

 Meanwhile, I’ve made a lot of progress.
 These days I can handle simple cooking again and move around more, though lifting heavy stuff is still off-limits.
 (Doctor’s orders, not mine.)
 Today marks the third week after my surgery, so as doctor said, I should feel much better now.
 And yes I am.
 No digestive drama.
-No painful tummy.
+No more painkiller.
 Isn't it wonderful how our body have their own schedule to heal and recuperate.

 My eldest spent the day in a café, and then in a cat café, reuniting with her high school gang.
 Back on the days when they're still on high school, they used to hangout in our penthouse, which was just across their school.
 Now that they're spread across the globe: Germany, Aussie, Hongkong, Malaysia, Japan...
 So this month is a good time to reunite as they're having uni term-break.